Nominations Deadline: April 15, 2017

-The ECS Battery Division is currently accepting nominations for four awards:
+The ECS Organic and Biological Electrochemistry (OBE) Division is currently accepting nominations:

-The four Battery Division Awards are part of ECS Honors & Awards Program, one that has recognized professional and volunteer achievement within our multi-disciplinary sciences for decades.
+The OBE Division Award is part of ECS Honors & Awards Program, one that has recognized professional and volunteer achievement within our multi-disciplinary sciences for decades.
 Learn more about various forms of ECS recognition and those who share the spotlight as past award winners.

 Nominate a colleague today!